Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 1. The WiFi credentials to connect to the Wi-Fi hotspot or access point of desirable choice.

-2. Under the Host name field, enter the host name of the IFTTT service “maker.ifttt.com”.
+2. Under the Host name field, enter the host name of the IFTTT service "maker.ifttt.com".

-3. Under the Path name field, enter the “Event name” and key field “/trigger/Event name/with/key/Key Field”.
+3. Under the Path name field, enter the "Event name" and key field "/trigger/Event name/with/key/Key Field".

 -  Event name: The event name should be the same as the one specified in the IFTTT applet.
-In this example, the event name is “test_event”.
+In this example, the event name is "test_event".

 -  Key Field: Available under webhook service in individual IFTTT account.
 See the next step for the steps to obtain the Key Field.